aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/change-or-replace-header-and-footer/_index.md

 ﻿---
-title: Change or Replace Header and Footer – Aspose.Words for .NET
+title: Change or Replace Header and Footer
+second_title: Aspose.Words for .NET
 articleTitle: Change or Replace Header and Footer
 linktitle: Change or Replace Header and Footer
 description: "Change or replace header or footer easily and fast instead of using Open XML SDK in C#."